aneurokumar/website/website/ion channels.md

 The study of ion channels often involves [biophysics](https://en.wikipedia.org/wiki/Biophysics "Biophysics"), [electrophysiology](https://en.wikipedia.org/wiki/Electrophysiology "Electrophysiology"), and [pharmacology](https://en.wikipedia.org/wiki/Pharmacology "Pharmacology"), and uses techniques like RT-PCR, fluoroscopy, immunohistochemistry, etc.

+## Ion exchange
+The (reversible) process of changing one kind of ion for another, usually from fluids surrounding/inside-outside of a solid barrier.
+These are also engineering applications, like [[./how milliq water systems produce pure, laboratory grade water|water purification systems]]!

 ## Ion channels categorized by gating mechanism
 Ion channels may be classified by the nature of their [gating](https://en.wikipedia.org/wiki/Gating_(electrophysiology) "Gating (electrophysiology)"), the species of ions passing through those gates, the number of gates (pores), and localization of proteins.